IbonAzkoitia/Genesis-Featured-Image/readme.txt

 Tags: featured image, featured images, genesis, studiopress, genesis framework Requires at least: 3.8
 Tested up to: 4.2.2
-Stable tag: 1.2.0
+Stable tag: 1.1.0
 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-This plugin works within the Genesis Framework, to display featured images.
+This plugin works within the Genesis Framework, and lets you display a featured image.

 == Description ==

-This plugins gives you the option to add a featured image under your header with a simple selection and save of it.
+This plugins gives you the option to add a featured image before or after your header with a simple selection and save of it.

 _Note: although this plugin requires the [Genesis Framework by StudioPress](http://studiopress.com/) or child themes, it is not an official plugin for this framework and is neither endorsed nor supported by StudioPress._